Conceiving Architectural Design as a User Interface

-- Users don’t read, they scan, as Steve Krug points out in Don’t Make Me Think!.
-That is they don’t read [buildings] completely for comprehension; rather, they scan to find what they are looking for quickly.
+- Users don’t read, they scan, They don’t observe for comprehension, just to quickly find what they are looking for.

 - Users need to gain confidence as they perform a task and are reluctant to proceed with a task or make commitments without building sufficient confidence.
-Users need to know where they are at each step in a task.
-They need clues to confirm that they are in the right place. [p58-59]
+Users need to know where they are at each step in a task, and confirmation they are in the right place. [p58-59]

-- Users assume that attractive products are better designed and more usable (this is known as the aesthetic-usability effect).
-Don’t assume that users will see the beauty that lies beneath; they won’t. [page 131]
+- Users assume that attractive products are better designed and more usable (known as the aesthetic-usability effect). [page 131]

 A “Flat Kit” for UI Design Layouts